 Additionally all these dependencies run on the server and are thus much riskier as they have direct access to customer data if they turn out to be malicious.

 So here are the rules we worked with so far:

-- Any new dependency needs to be thoroughly reviewed and whitelisted
+- Any new dependency needs to be thoroughly reviewed and approved

 - Dependencies must be hard pinned in getsentry